LenaIT/Newrep_publishing/README.md

 # Newrep_publishing

-Your name and age                     Lena, 31
+Your name and age:                    Lena, 31

-You favourite color                   Yellow
+You favourite color:                   Yellow

-Your favourite language               English
+Your favourite language:             English

-A list of your favourite restaurants  1.
+A list of your favourite restaurants:  1.
 Britzer Mulle

                                        2. Villa Kristina